How to Play

-If you've always wanted to try video lottery but were nervous about not knowing how to play, our game tutorials can teach you the basics.
+Always wanted to try video lottery but were nervous about not knowing how to play?
+Our Game Tutorials can teach you the basics.
 This series of quick lessons covers everything from selecting the type of game to placing a bet to collecting your winnings.
-View them on our YouTube channel.

 A History of Video Lottery in South Dakota